issalig/cpc/doc/cpcz80adventures.md

 ## C coding on CPC
 If you like me are used to code in C, I am sure you will find this section interesting.
-I will use z88dk compiler http://nightly.z88dk.org/  to compile the well-know Hello World example.
+I will use z88dk compiler http://nightly.z88dk.org/ to compile the well-known Hello World example.

 ```c
 #include <stdio.h>